Dark Energy Black Holes with Intermediate Masses at High Redshifts: an earlier generation of Quasars and observations: The Values of Neutrino Masses and their implications

 A significant amount of progress has been made in determining neutrino masses - particularly using Neutrino Oscillations as a probe of neutrino masses.
 Please see for example\cite{NeutrinoMasses} for a recent review.
 From the neutrino oscillation data using the normal hiearchy of neutrino families, we can extract\cite{NeutrinoMasses} the neutrino masses - in limit that the lightest neutrino mass is insignificant comapared to the masses of the heavier neutrinos (i.e. $ m_1 << m_2, m_3 $) - we get that:

 and

 We now wish to use this to relate the epochs at which the Phase Transitions occur resulting in the peaks in the associated Black Hole formation.
 We have already labeled the three families of light neutrinos as 1, 2 and 3 in increasing order of mass, so they will have masses given by $m_1$, $m_2$ and $m_3$.
-Let us now label the critical temperatures associated with the phase transitionsas $T_1$ , $T_2$, $T_3$ and scale factors associated with these phase transitions as $R_1$, $R_2$, $R_3$ respectively.
+Let us now label the critical temperatures associated with the phase transitionsas $T_1$ , $T_2$, $T_3$ and scale factors associated with the peak in BH formation in these phase transitions as $R_1$, $R_2$, $R_3$ respectively.
 The scale factors can themselves be associated with the corresponding redshifts $z_1$ , $z_2$, $z_3$ respectively.

 Using the physics of the phase transitions and the evolution of temperature, scale fator and redshift in an expanding universe\cite{HolSing,Quasars, rockymike,weinberggr} we note that:

 and

 From observations of the Quasar distribution with redshift, see for example\cite{QuasarsData}, we get: